 Although Promus does not believe that stockholder approval of the Distribution is required under applicable law, the Promus Board has made stockholder ratification of the Distribution (along with stockholder ratification or approval, as the case may be, of each of the other Distribution Proposals, as set forth above) a condition to the Distribution because of the importance of the Distribution to Promus and its stockholders.
+This condition may not be waived by the Promus Board with respect to any of the Distribution Proposals.
+See "The Distribution-Conditions; Termination."
 The Promus Board has retained discretion, even if stockholder approval of the Distribution Proposals is obtained, to abandon, defer or modify the Distribution or any other element contained in the Distribution Proposals, provided that following stockholder approval the Promus Board will not make any changes in the terms of the Distribution or the other elements of the Distribution Proposals unless the Promus Board determines that such changes would not be materially adverse to Promus's stockholders.

 The Distribution is the most important element in the restructuring plan approved by the Promus Board.
 Other elements of the restructuring plan involve certain asset transfers and other corporate reorganizations described below in "The Distribution--Asset Transfers" that have been or will be consummated prior to the Distribution Date.
 Stockholder approval is not being sought for such Asset Transfers or any elements of the restructuring plan other than those contained in the Distribution Proposals.
-If stockholder approval of the Distribution Proposals is not obtained, the Promus Board may, in its discretion, elect to proceed with certain of the Asset Transfers or certain other elements of the restructuring plan.
+Although it has no present intention to do so, if stockholder approval of the Distribution Proposals is not obtained, the Promus Board may, in its discretion, elect to proceed with some or all of the Asset Transfers or certain other elements of the restructuring plan.